"

 1.4 Non-Traditional Paths to Success

-Now that you’ve spent some time reflecting on your values, interests, preferences and personal attributes, what to do you do with that information?
-How do you integrate this knowledge and self awareness into your life?
-First, consider where you are right now–what path are you on and consider if that path is in agreement with the life you WANT and WHO you are.
+Now that you’ve spent some time reflecting on your values, interests, preferences, and personal attributes, what do you do with that information?
+How do you integrate this knowledge and self-awareness into your life?
+First, consider where you are right now–what path you are on and consider if that path is in agreement with the life you WANT and WHO you are.
 If you believe you are currently on the path to success, whatever that means for you–great!
 If not, and you are feeling unfulfilled or unsuccessful in your current trajectory–great!
 Now is the time to make a change.

 Change could mean many different things.
-Perhaps you are a full time student in a traditional four year program–maybe you take some time away from school or you scale back your academic studies to part time and focus on work, or an internship, or volunteer activities, or family or anything that is in line with your values and interests.
+Perhaps you are a full-time student in a traditional four-year program–maybe you take some time away from school or you scale back your academic studies to part-time and focus on work, an internship, volunteer activities, family, or anything that is in line with your values and interests.
 Maybe you realize your current major isn’t actually what you are truly interested in–so make a change.
-Maybe through this process you acknowledge that you are ok taking out loans to pay for full-time school because your career goals after graduation will allow you to comfortably pay back those loans.
-Perhaps considering that success may simply mean acknowledging what obstacles you are currently facing and determining a path to overcome them–no matter how small or large those challenges may be7.
+Maybe through this process, you acknowledge that you are ok taking out loans to pay for full-time school because your career goals after graduation will allow you to comfortably pay back those loans.
+Perhaps you consider that success may simply mean acknowledging what obstacles you are currently facing and determining a path to overcome them–no matter how small or large those challenges may be7.

 All this is to say that we hope, through this process, and by reading the subsequent chapters, you are able to honestly assess what success means for YOU and make changes to live in accordance with your definition of success.

-One additional word of advice–prior to making any changes, connect with a campus resource, whether that be a faculty member or academic advisor, to talk through your ideas, understand all of your options and help outline next steps.
+One additional word of advice–before making any changes, connect with a campus resource, whether that be a faculty member or academic advisor, to talk through your ideas, understand all of your options, and help outline the next steps.
 We are all here to help you on your path to success.

 Citations